Opera Meets Film: How Joon-Ho Bong’s ‘Parasite’ Develops Ironic Narrative Through Handel’s ‘Rodelinda’By David Salazar

 There is one more essential layer in the choice of “Rodelinda” for the film – like “Parasite,” the opera deals with the consequences of usurpation.
 In this case, Grimoaldo steals the throne from Bertarido, who must recover his throne and wife and child.
 Eventually, he wins it all back with the Grimoaldo forced to step down.
 The opera ends with status quo restored.

 One might see this as a mere coincidence but the decision to use two, and only two, arias from this opera cannot be overlooked.
 Nor can the fact that “Parasite” also ends with status quo restored, but with a tragic bent.
 The Kim family members do not lose their positions of power like Grimoaldo, but have lost a member and are separated from the other.
-The house where they took over is taken over by another rich family with another person from the lower class smuggled into its basement.
+The house that they usurped is taken over by another rich family with another person from the lower class smuggled into its basement.
 Finally, the Park family must once again deal with the trauma of its youngest member.

 But in Rodelinda everyone gets a happy ending.
 In this context, Bong is indirectly commenting on the opera’s aim at a fairy tale ending.
 In his films, happy endings don’t exist, especially for the characters that cross the line.
 “Parasite” is no different.